Contributors Download PDF of this page

 - Google Cloud region

-Clusters must be running in a Google Cloud region that supports the CVS-Performance service type.
+Clusters must be running in a Google Cloud region where Cloud Volumes Service for Google Cloud is supported.
+Note that both service types are supported: CVS and CVS-Performance.

 - Kubernetes version